NectarCoder/AA-Project-Number-Recognition/README.md

-# TensorFlow Based Number Recognition for ID Tag Verification
+# Utilization of TensorFlow for Number Recognition

 Term Project for CS 6045 - Advanced Algorithms.